dunesage/ms274_fall25/project/README.md

 2. Answering the Science Question

-   This notebooks provided some analysis plot to address the science question posed above.
+   This notebook addresses the science question posed above.